-date postponed to September individual stock status must steer any fishing and the mixed stock sea fishery must stop. - Urgently develop a new proposal for TAC setting and start development of a new multiannual management plan.
-Gulf of Finland salmon (SD 32) 8,883 n/a No advice released, release date postponed to September Deduct 9.3% Russian share.
-No wild salmons should be targeted in Gulf of Finland Salmon from GoF mix with main basin salmon stocks at sea.
+Baltic salmon (SDs 22-31) 25 94,496 MSY approach 0 in mixed stock fisheries at sea No more than 75,000 salmon in northern coastal fisheries (AUs 1- 3) during spawning Deduct 1.9% Russian share. bycatch of the stock on which a zero TAC is recommended.
+22 - New selective fishing gears designed for flatfish must be used to avoid cod bycatch in the flatfish fisheries. ^{23,24} 0 in mixed stock fisheries at sea 50,000 salmon (see details below) - Targeted fishing for salmon with mixed stock origin in the main basin areas should be closed (commercial and recreational) - TAC should be set at no more than 50 000 salmon, and active and targeted salmon fishing can only take place in the areas 29 (north) - 31 within 4nm migration in Gulf of Bothnia and Åland Sea from the coast 26 - Urgently develop a new proposal for TAC setting and start development of a new multiannual management plan.
+Gulf of Finland salmon (SD 32) 27 8,883 PA approach 11,800 salmon Deduct 9.3% Russian share.
+9,161 salmon No wild salmons should be targeted in Gulf of Finland Salmon from GoF mix with main basin salmon stocks at sea.
 The mixed stock sea fishery must be stopped to safeguard the GoF stocks Urgently develop a new proposal for TAC setting and in the medium term, develop a new multiannual management plan22